Yelnats321/EntityPlus/README.md

 retId.first.name_ = "Smith";
 entity.addComponent<health>(100, 100);
 ```
-It's quite similair to using `vector::emplace`, because the function forwards it's args to the constructor.
+It's quite similar to using `vector::emplace`, because the function forwards it's args to the constructor.
 What gets returned is a `pair<component&, bool>`, which contains the component you just added, and a `bool` indicating if you overwrote the previous component.
 We don't hold on to the return of `create_entity()` for long.
 In fact, storing a stale entity is incorrect, as modifying the entity invalidates all references to it.
 You'll be treated with a runtime error if you use a stale entity.

 ###Systems
 The last thing we want to do is manipulate our entities.
 Unlike some ECS frameworks, EntityPlus doesn't have a system manager or similar device.
 You can work with the entities in one of two ways.
 The first is querying for a list of them by type